criscanedo/kirc/docs.md

 	CTRL+T                     swap character at cursor with previous character.
 	CTRL+H                     equivalent to backspace.

+## Server Commands At Launch

+In some instances, it may beneficial to pass additional server commands at the command line.
+For this, the `-x` argument is especially useful as it sends additional commands after nick identification (but prior to joining channels or the main event-handler actions).

+For instance, to log into a Freenode server account at the time of connection, one could pass the appropriate 'Identify' command:

+	kirc -n '<nickname>' -x 'privmsg NickServ :identify <username> <password>'

+Note that supplying a password in this manner (e.g. plain-text) is not advisable on public systems or those with shared resources/accounts.

 ## Transport Layer Security Support

 There is no native TLS/SSL support.
 Instead, users can achieve this functionality by using third-party utilities (e.g. stunnel, socat, ghosttunnel, etc).